antzucaro/antzucaro.com/_posts/0211_baltimore_aquarium.markdown

-Making our way up the escalators (which were awesome, given the building is rather small horizontally but huge vertically) we saw her favorite thing of the day: a huge loggerhead turtle we hadn't seen down below.
+Making our way up the escalators (which were awesome, given the building is rather small horizontally but huge vertically) we saw her favorite thing of the day: a huge green sea turtle we hadn't seen down below.
 It cruised around the area with only one front fin, which told us it was probably a rescue.
 They began to feed it lettuce and Layla told us the play by play!
 She even said "turtle eating leaf," which made our jaws